Sandwell Health and Wellbeing Board

-In January 2017, the Board agreed that in order to make specific improvements to the lives of local Sandwell people it needed to focus down on one priority and work out how we can best make improvements jointly.
-The board agreed to focus on priority 3; We will work together to join up services.
+In January 2017, the Board agreed that in order to make specific improvements to the lives of local Sandwell people it needed to focus down on two priorities and work out how we can best make improvements jointly.
+The board agreed to focus on priority 3; We will work together to join up services and priority 2; We will help keep people safe and support communities.
 Each focus theme is being developed and led by an elected councillor and lead officer who will drive change.

 - Improving the support people receive at the end of their lives

 - Helping adults with mental health issues better find the support they need